tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/控制台指南（新版）/国内短信/发送国内短信_intl_en.md

  - Application: select the application that needs to send the SMS.
 4. Click **OK**.
 5. Check the number of recipients, indicate your consent to the prompt about fees, and click **Send**.
  You can view the status of the task in the Delivery Records list.
-When the status is **sent**, the task has been completed.
+When the status is **Sent**, the task has been completed.

 ## Subsequent Operations